 8 Historical Methods of Detecting Pregnancy

-Home pregnancy tests are kind of magical—they’re like those litmus test things from junior high science, except they can tell you whether you’ve got a baby in there.
-These tests work by detecting trace levels of the pregnancy hormone human chorionic gonadotropin (hCG) in urine; hCG is present after egg implantation, which occurs six to 12 days after fertilization, and is secreted by the cells that are beginning to form the placenta.
 Home pregnancy tests became widely available in 1978, although they took two hours to develop and were accurate for negative results only 80 percent of the time.
-Nowadays, they can supposedly tell as early as five days before your missed period.
+Nowadays, they can supposedly tell as early as five days before a person’s missed period.
+Home pregnancy tests work by detecting trace levels of the pregnancy hormone human chorionic gonadotropin (hCG) in urine; hCG is present after egg implantation, which occurs six to 12 days after fertilization, and is secreted by the cells that are beginning to form the placenta.

 Before the invention of this miraculous device, the most reliable test was just to wait and see.
-But while it might be a nice surprise to find out you’re pregnant the old-fashioned way—barfing, missing periods, having a baby—women still wanted to know as early as possible whether or not they were harboring a tiny human.
+But while it might be a nice surprise to find out you’re pregnant the old-fashioned way—vomiting, missing periods, having a baby—people still wanted to know as early as possible whether they were harboring a tiny human.

 So how’d they do it?
-Weirdly enough, it always comes back to pee.
+Weirdly enough, it often comes back to pee.

 1. The Wheat and Barley Test

 One of the earliest, if not the earliest, home pregnancy tests came from Ancient Egypt.
 In 1350 BCE, women were advised to urinate on wheat and barley seeds over the course of several days; if the wheat sprouted, she was having a girl, and if the barley sprouted, a boy.
 If neither sprouted, she wasn’t pregnant.
-The most interesting thing about this test was that it actually worked: In 1963, a laboratory experimented with the wheat and barley test and found that, 70 percent of the time, the urine of pregnant women would cause the seeds to sprout, while the urine of non-pregnant women and men didn’t.
-The Ancient Egyptians knew everything.
+The most interesting thing about this test was that it actually worked: In 1963, a laboratory experimented with the wheat and barley test and found that 70 percent of the time, the urine of pregnant people would cause the seeds to sprout, while the urine of non-pregnant people.

 2. The Onion Test

 While the Ancient Egyptians were on to something with the wheat and barley test, they and the Ancient Greeks seem to have had a fuzzy understanding of anatomy.
-Both Egyptian medical papyri and Hippocrates, lauded as the father of medicine, suggested that a woman who suspected she might be pregnant insert an onion or other strong-smelling bulbous vegetable into her vagina overnight.
-If her breath smelled of onions the next morning, she wasn’t pregnant; this was based on the idea that her womb was open, and wafting the oniony scent up to her mouth like a wind tunnel.
-If she were pregnant, then the womb would be closed, so no wind tunnel.
+Both Egyptian medical papyri and Hippocrates, lauded as the father of medicine, suggested that a person who suspected they might be pregnant insert an onion or other strong-smelling bulbous vegetable into their vagina overnight.
+If the person’s breath smelled of onions the next morning, they weren’t pregnant; this was based on the idea that if the womb was open, and wafting the oniony scent up to the mouth like a wind tunnel, there was no fetus.
+If the person were pregnant, then the womb would be closed, so no wind tunnel.

 3. The Latch Test